-A very early pregnancy loss occurs when an egg has been fertilised but, for one reason or another, it doesn’t go on to become an established pregnancy.
+A very early miscarriage occurs when an egg is fertilised by sperm, but for one reason or another, doesn’t go on to become an established pregnancy.

 This is an extremely common event.
 In fact, it’s thought that a whopping 60% of human conceptions are lost before a woman even misses her period!
 (1).

-Half of these very early pregnancy losses occur before the fertilised egg has implanted in the uterus lining and half are thought to occur after implantation (implantation is when the fertilised egg burrows into the uterus lining, about 7 – 10 days after ovulation).
+Half of these very early pregnancy losses occur before the fertilised egg has implanted in the uterus lining.
+Half are thought to occur after implantation (implantation is when the fertilised egg burrows into the uterus lining, about 8 – 10 days after ovulation).